skitala/CodeWarsAlgorithms/README.md

 # CodeWarsAlgorithms
- Algorithms training in C# to get me started
+ Algorithms training in C# to get me started, goal is minimum 3 per day